Robyn-Smith/MVCTech-Blog/README.md

 THEN I am able to view posts and comments but I am prompted to log in again before I can add, update, or delete posts
 ```
 ## Usage
+When the user opens the applicaton they will see a navigation bar at the top of the page with links to the Login, Homepage and Dashboard.
+The user will not be able to access the Dashboard or comments on posts without logging in first.
+On the login page the user encouraged to enter a username and corresponding password.
+If the user does not have a login yet they have the option to click on the sign up link below, this will then change to the sign up page where a user can enter a name and password of their own choosing, however the password cannot be too short.
+Once logged in and on the homepage, the user will see a list of posts created by other users including the name of the blog, a description of the blog and information about when the post was created and who created it.

 ## Installation
 To install this application please add your username and password into a .env file for your own protection, please use .env.EXAMPLE file for support.
 Then type the following demands in the terminal: